Andrew J. Levander: Notable cases

 In 2004, with United States v.
 Rigas, Levander obtained acquittal of six charges and a mistrial on two charges for Michael Rigas, son of Adelphia founder John Rigas, as part of the 2002 Adelphia fraud matter.

 Also in 2004, he advised Symbol Technologies in its internal investigation related to allegations of accounting fraud as well as subsequent criminal and SEC investigations and related securities class action, derivative and civil litigation.

 Levander represented former Merrill Lynch CEO John Thain in a 2009 investigation by the New York Attorney General's office regarding executive bonuses paid by Merill before the closure of its sale to Bank of America.
 The same year, he began defending hedge fund manager J. Ezra Merkin in lawsuits brought by the New York Attorney General and investors connected to the Bernard Madoff ponzi scheme.
 Levander obtained a dismissal of the federal class action in September 2011 and negotiated a settlement with the Attorney General's office in 2012.
 He also successfully resolved numerous investor claims and in June 2018 he settled the claims with the Madoff Trustee for a net settlement payment to the Merkin funds of $280 million.

 He was hired in January 2011 by Hewlett Packard's board of directors to conduct an independent investigation into the departure of CEO Mark Hurd in response to a shareholder lawsuit challenging the payment of up to $53 million in severance to Hurd despite reports that he violated the company's conduct standards.
 A subsequent derivative lawsuit attacking the independence and thoroughness of that investigation was summarily dismissed in September 2012.

 Beginning in 2008 through 2015, Levander represented the Board of Directors of Lehman Brothers in several securities actions, ERISA class actions, and other related litigation arising from the bank's 2008 bankruptcy.
-He won a dismissal with prejudice in the ERISA class action in October 2011 and settled the main securities class action in December of that year.
+He won dismissal with prejudice in the ERISA class action in October 2011 and settled the main securities class action in December of that year.

 He was hired by former New Jersey governor and MF Global CEO Jon Corzine in November 2011 for advice on matters related to that company's collapse.
 The SEC and the DOJ agreed to close their investigations regarding Corzine in 2013.
 Subsequently, in 2017 the CFTC agreed to settle its claims of failure to supervise for a $5 million fine.